Bioconductor/workshop-contributions/.github/ISSUE_TEMPLATE/workshop-request.md

 **PLEASE POST THIS TEMPLATE UNCHANGED THEN FOLLOW ITS INSTRUCTIONS IN A NEW COMMENT**

-#General Notes
+# General Notes
 This repository serves as a mostly automated pipeline for deploying workshops to the [Bioconductor Workshop](https://workshop.bioconductor.org).

+# Bot Commands

-All commands need to be written on the first line of the comment, in a single line, starting with the `/command` and containing all `parameter="value in here"` pairs on a single line with no newlines.
-You may include newline characters (`\n`) in your parameter text, and these will later be evaluated by the script.
+Issues in this repository are listen to by a bot.
+All commands need to be written on the first line of the comment, in a single line, starting with the `/command` and containing all `parameter="value in here"` pairs.

-#Public request
+## Public request
-Unless you are a member of the Bioconductor core team or an administrator of this repository, you can only perform `/request` commands in this space.
-Some parameters are universal to all requests, namely the Title, Description, Source URL, and Section on the workshop instance.
+Unless you are a member of the Bioconductor Core team or an administrator of this repository, you can only perform `/request` commands in this space.
+Some parameters are universal to all requests and mandatory, namely the Title, Description, Source URL, and Section on the workshop instance.
 You may request your workshop be added to an existing section, or request a new Section name.
-Below is an example of the an incomplete request with all mandatory parameters:
+Below is an example of an incomplete request with all mandatory parameters:
 ```
 /request id="myworkshopuniqueid" title="Bold Text" description="unbolded text next to the title" section="Conference 1996" source="https://github.com/super/repository"
 ```

 This request will then need to be completed with an additional 1-2 parameters depending on your source for the workshop.

 We currently support 3 types of submissions: